-According to board-certified dermatologist Rosalyn George, M.D., most moisturizers contain a mixture of the three categories: occlusive, emollients and humectants.
+According to Rosalyn George, M.D., a board-certified dermatologist in North Carolina, most moisturizers contain a mixture of three ingredient categories: occlusives, emollients and humectants.
 Here’s how they differ:

 - Occlusives work to lock in moisture.
 Examples are petrolatum, lanolin, dimethicone, mineral oil and other oils like coconut and jojoba oil and shea butter.

 - Emollients help soften and smooth the skin by filling in the cracks.
 Examples are ceramides, cetyl alcohol and lineoleic acid, grape seed oil and sesame seed oil.